V-Sekai/world/SERVICE_uro_sqlite_fdb/README.md

 Note that `bcrypt_elixir` will require a working compiler in the PATH.
 On a Windows system with Visual Studio, you will want to run `mix deps.compile --force` from within a "x64 Native Tools Command Prompt" or cmd with vcvarsall.bat (may fail to build the rest of uro) then return to a bash shell for the rest of the build.

-## How to create a test environment for the Macos?
+## How do we create a test environment for the Macos?

 ```bash
 # Start in v-sekai/v-sekai-other-world